 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

 The Tshisekedi administration declared 100 days of infrastructure in 2020, launching a $497 million program on construction.
-In March 2021, Félix Tshisekedi officially launched the works of the great project “Tshilejelu”, oriented towards the development of infrastructure in the city-province of Kinshasa and some key cities and territories of the Great Kasai, namely, Mbuji Mayi, Kabinda, Lusambo, Kananga, Mweneditu and Tshikapa.
+In March 2021, Félix Tshisekedi officially launched the works of the great project “Tshilejelu”, oriented towards the development of infrastructure in the city-province of Kinshasa and some key cities and territories of the Great Kasai region, namely, Mbuji Mayi, Kabinda, Lusambo, Kananga, Mweneditu and Tshikapa.
 The international development banks are major funders for infrastructure in the DRC, as the country has needs in nearly every facet of public and private life.

 Foreign firms dominate the construction sector in the DRC.
 Chinese firms account for over half of all public works projects in the DRC, and a significant portion of private construction projects.
 European construction firms are also major players in the DRC construction industry.